-Dorothy Napangardi, an Australian indigenous artist, was a prolific painter whose style of intricate network of lines and patterns, mostly seen from an aerial perspective, suggests the vast expanse of her country and her knowledge of its traditional stories.
+Dorothy Napangardi, an Australian indigenous artist, was a prolific painter whose style of intricate network of lines and patterns, mostly seen from an aerial perspective, suggests the vast expanse of her country and her knowledge of its traditional stories and cultural lore.
 She elaborates on traditional designs and evokes a sense of movement in her canvases when she paints the origins and journeys of her people’s ancestral beings.
 Their movement can be seen in her ‘Dreaming’ paintings, which identify the sacred places where these ancestral spirits reside.

 A member of the Warlpiri people, she was born in Mina Mina in the salt lake crystalline of the Tanami Desert region of the Northern Territory.
 Mina Mina played an important role in her life and was the subject matter for her painting.
 She had unconditional happiness and freedom when she walked hundreds of miles across her homeland and slept besides her family outdoors.